Galaxy S20 FE deal alert: Samsung's brand-new phone is already $100 off at Best Buy

-The Galaxy S20 Fan Edition arrived today, offering Samsung, er, fans the chance to buy an S20 phone for hundreds less than the price of the flagship model.
+The Galaxy S20 Fan Edition has arrived, offering Samsung, er, fans the chance to buy an S20 phone for hundreds less than the price of the flagship model.
 Good news: Best Buy is offering it for even less than that.

 For a limited time, Best Buy has the unlocked Galaxy S20 FE 5G 128GB for $599.99 when you choose the Activate Later option.
 It's available in four different colors at that price, which is $100 below retail.